Sonic the Hedgehog 2: ResearchSonic the Hedgehog 2 is famous for its amount of cut content, and a community dedicated to researching it developed. The video game historian Frank Cifaldi estimated that only half of the planned content was used in the final game. Interest in Sonic 2 development began after players discovered that Hidden Palace, which appeared in magazine previews, was missing from the released game. As anticipation for the first 3D Sonic game, Sonic Adventure (1998), rekindled interest in the franchise after several years of inactivity, rumors of prototype builds with cut content in circulation intensified.

+In 2023, Cifaldi's Video Game History Foundation (VGHF) obtained design documents from one of Sonic 2's artists, Tom Payne, which included the Genocide City sprites, palettes and level layouts.
+They worked with Hez, a member of the Sonic fangame community, to create a playable reconstruction.
+The VGHF also obtained a VHS portfolio from Cook which contained animated artwork from the cut desert level, Sand Shower, and a previously unseen winter level.
+Cifaldi credited fans' research into Sonic 2 with shaping how video game history is studied and said the VGHF has roots in his interest in Sonic 2's development.

 Influence

 For Sonic's 20th anniversary in 2011, Sega released Sonic Generations, which features reimagined versions of stages from across the series' history.
 The PlayStation 3, Xbox 360, and Windows versions contain remakes of Sonic 2's Chemical Plant Zone and Death Egg Robot boss fight, while the Nintendo 3DS version contains a remake of Casino Night.
 Additionally, a Casino Night-themed pinball minigame was released as downloadable content.
 Sonic Mania features reimagined versions of Chemical Plant and Oil Ocean, while Sonic Forces (2017) features a reimagined version of Chemical Plant.
 Some design elements from Sonic 2 feature in Studio Pierrot's Sonic the Hedgehog (1996) original video animation.
 The feature film Sonic the Hedgehog 2 (2022) draws inspiration from Sonic 2, though it is not a direct adaptation.
 The Death Egg Robot and Super Sonic appear in the film, while one of its posters recreates Martin's Sonic 2 box art illustration.